holdex/developers/docs/LEAVE_POLICY.md

 merging a pull request (PR) in PR Tracker repository or reject the Leave Request by providing a detailed explanation and closing the issue with "Close as not planned" option.

-## FAQ

-<summary> Will I be compensated for unused days if I stop collaborating with
-you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
- Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you?
-Will I be compensated for unused days if I stop collaborating with you? </summary>

-Yes.
-You will receive compensation for any unused Personal days.
-Sick days and holidays will not be reimbursed.
-Formula: `compensation = monthlyRate * (unusedPtoDays / totalPtoDays)`

 </details>